htmlgen/htmlgen.github.io/README.md

 This textbox allows you to type in your <a href="https://en.wikipedia.org/wiki/Meta_element#The_description_attribute">meta description</a>.
 If you care about SEO your description should ideally be <a href="https://moz.com/learn/seo/meta-description">150-160 characters</a> long.

 <b>`<meta name="keywords" content="` ...  `">`</b><br>
 As of 2009 Google <a href="https://googlewebmastercentral.blogspot.com/2009/09/google-does-not-use-keywords-meta-tag.html">has stated</a> that they no longer use `<meta name="keywords">` in their search ranking algorithm so this tool does not include them.
-Meta keywords are considered antiquated and useless on modern websites.
+They are generally considered irrelevant for modern SEO.

 <b>`<meta name="robots" content="` ...  `">`</b><br>
 The <a href="https://developers.google.com/webmasters/control-crawl-index/docs/robots_meta_tag?csw=1">meta robots tag</a> controls how search engines crawl and index your page.
 It supports the following options...